 “We had two goals: to increase our scientific knowledge of biodiversity at the Refuge, as well as to give area residents an opportunity to experience the Refuge’s unique plants and animals firsthand,” said Anna Braum, TWI assistant ecologist, who served as the staff liaison for participating scientists and led a guided plant survey herself.
 “We learned some lessons from the first BioBlitz that we used to improve this year’s event, and people really enjoyed getting to explore the Refuge, observe new species, and contribute to the data collection process with fellow nature enthusiasts.”

 More citizen scientists and use of the iNaturalist app both contributed to the higher number of species found and identified.
 In total, 90 members of the public signed up for guided organism surveys led by more than 30 experts and scientists from across Illinois who volunteered their time and expertise.
-In addition to print data sheets, participants could take photos of the creatures they observed and upload them with identifications to be confirmed by the online community on iNaturalist.
+In addition to recording finds on printed data sheets, participants could take photos of the creatures they observed and upload them with identifications to be confirmed by the online community on iNaturalist.

 “We thought we would try out iNaturalist this year as an alternate form of data collection that people could use,” said Phoebe Thatcher, TWI communications and development assistant, who coordinated the public recruitment for the Blitz.
 “It ended up working beyond our wildest dreams, with 667 confirmed species and 1,346 individual observations on iNat so far.
 It was awesome to watch the results rolling in after the Blitz.”